Cultural Strategy impact report

 The Cultural Strategy was adopted in September 2021 which led to the creation of the Cultural Development Team (sitting under Economic Development).

-Over the first six months (October 2021 to March 2022), the team has worked hard to deliver the Cultural Strategy for the Somerset West and Taunton (SWT) area and has collected data to assess the ongoing impact and benefits of the strategy from September 2021 to March 2022.
+Over the first six months (October 2021 to March 2022), the team worked hard to deliver the Cultural Strategy for the former Somerset West and Taunton area, and collected data to assess the ongoing impact and benefits of the strategy from September 2021 to March 2022.

-Watch our video to find out how far the team and strategy have come in the first 6 months and how we are raising the profile of Arts and Culture in our communities.
+Watch our video to find out how far the team and strategy have come in the first six months, and how we are raising the profile of arts and culture in our communities.